IncoTerms

 Delivered at Place Unloaded (DPU)

-The exporter arranges carriage and delivery of the goods, ready for unloading at the named place.
+The exporter arranges carriage and delivery of the goods, which are ready for unloading at the named place.
 The seller is required to unload the goods at this destination.

 After the goods’ arrival, the customs clearance in the importing country needs to be completed by the buyer at his own cost and risk, including payment of all customs duties and taxes.